MrTig-afk/LinkedIn-Post-Generator/README.md

-Here’s a well-structured README section for your GitHub repository:

----

 # LinkedIn-Post-Generator

 This project generates LinkedIn posts by scraping headlines from a news website and using the Gemini API with the `gemini-1.5-flash` model for content creation.